WORKING IN THE HOLIEST

 Colossians 4:12 MKJV: Epaphras greets you, he being of you, a servant of Christ, always labouring fervently for you in prayers, that you may stand perfect and complete in all the will of God.

 1 Timothy 5:17 MKJV: Let the elders who rule well be counted worthy of double honor, especially those who labour in Word and doctrine.

 Praying or ‘working’ only in the ‘Outer Court’ is symbolized by the altar of burnt offering’ and ‘brazen laver’.
-The altar of burnt offering in this context (it could symbolize something else in another context in the manifold wisdom of God) symbolizes the cleansing of our sins after we confess them; while the ‘brazen laver’ speaks of praying with the ‘water of the Word’ (Eph.
+The altar of burnt of offering in this context (it could symbolize something else in another context in the manifold wisdom of God) symbolizes the cleansing of our sins after we confess them; while the ‘brazen laver’ speaks of praying with the ‘water of the Word’ (Eph.
 5:26) but only in natural light: with the understanding.
-This is because water of brazen laver acted as a mirror in the natural light of the Outer Court.
+This is because water of brazen laver acted as a mirror in the natural light of the outer court.

 While this kind of praying is necessary and foundational because it gives us access into the Holy Place and later the Most Holy Place (Heb.
 10:19), it is not sufficient.
-Some problems will require us to go deeper in prayer into the ‘Holy Place’ and the ‘Holiest of All’.
+Some problems will require us to go deeper in prayer into the ‘Holy Place’ and the ‘Holiest of all’.